 If there were such a thing, which there probably should be.

 For snique, I created a new variation on the 3-clause (AKA Modified, New, Revised, et al) BSD License.
-It has 5 clauses and .
+It has 5 clauses and you can find an example of it here.
 It is intended to behave the same way as the 3-clause BSD License so far as source redistributions go, and to prevent the names of the contributors or the project being attached to any binary distribution in any way.

 This is because, in certain parts of the world, getting caught using snique could get you into a lot of trouble.
 Insisting that binaries do not refer to snique reduces the chance that anyone using it can be shown to be using it.
 It also reduces the chance that the other contributors or myself will get into trouble as a result of anyone getting caught.